turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 * `vendor/assets`
 * Gems with a `vendor/assets` directory.

+`vendor/assets` might be a good place for third-party JavaScript libraries that aren't yours (e.g. underscore). `lib/assets` is typically used for assets that are created by your team but used by multiple applications. `app/assets` are your application-specific assets.

+By default, Rails places three sub-directories in your `app/assets` directory.
+These are completely arbitrary.
+You can name these directories whatever you want or add other directories to your heart's content.

 Anything in the pipeline will be available at the `/assets` URL.
-So, the `application.js` in your asset pipeline will be available in development at `http://localhost:3000/assets/application.js`.
-So will anything in `public/assets`.
+So, the `app/assets/javascripts/application.js` in your asset pipeline will be available in development at `http://localhost:3000/assets/application.js`. `app/assets/stylesheets/application.css` will also be available at the root of your asset directory.
+The asset pipeline will completely flatten your directory structure when you spin up your development server or precompile your assets.

 At it's core, the Asset Pipeline is a list of load paths.
 You can see these load paths by firing up the Rails console.

-`vendor/assets` might be a good place for third-party JavaScript libraries that aren't yours (e.g. underscore).

 ```ruby
 y Rails.application.config.assets.paths